 What Is a Book Coach?: Writing, Publishing, and Marketing Coaches for Authors

-For first-time authors, will-be authors, and those who are wondering “What is a book coach” or “Do I need a book coach?” and who don’t know where to start, this is for you—especially for American nonfiction authors.
+For first-time authors, will-be authors, and those who are asking “What is a book coach?” or “Do I need a book coach?” and who don’t know where to start, this is for you—especially for American nonfiction authors.

 What does a book coach do?